s91k/frontend/src/lib/blog/posts/carbon-law-from-2025.md

 **Assumptions:**
 - Residual emissions of 5.5 GtCO₂ by 2050
 - 50% probability of staying under 1.5°C
-- Based on the paper *All options, not silver bullets* (2023)
+- Based on the paper *All options, not silver bullets, needed to limit global warming to 1.5°C: a scenario appraisal* (2023)

 ---

 ## 4. Why recalculate the original Carbon Law?

-Klimatkollen’s mission is to increase public pressure on decision-makers and raise awareness through clear communication.
+Klimatkollen's mission is to increase public pressure on decision-makers and raise awareness through clear communication.

-> The original Carbon Law (halve every 10 years from 2020) is outdated because we’ve lost time.
+Due to that fact that the world has not followed **The Carbon Law** (halve global emission every 10 years from 2020 - i.e. 7% reduction per year) we need to recalculate the required trajectory - the "rule of thumb".

-> The new trajectory reflects this and provides a benchmark starting **2025**.
+The new proposed trajectory reflects this and provides a benchmark starting **2025**.

 ---